 1991 B.A.
 Stanford University, English and Anthropology; 1999 Ph.D.
 Harvard University, English and American Literatures and Languages

-My new book project, Weathering, focuses on the ecological significance of literature in the era of global climate change.
+My new book project, Weathering, focuses on the ecological significance of the Humanities in the era of global climate change.

 Professor LeMenager's Graduate Class "Cultures of Climate Change" in The New York Times: http://www.nytimes.com/2014/04/01/education/using-the-arts-to-teach-how-to-prepare-for-climate-crisis.html?_r=0